-Currently the most popular PC game of the moment, League of Legends is one of the games of this generation responsible for major esports growth.
+League of Legends is one of the most popular games of this generation and is responsible for major esports growth.

 Action takes place on Summoner’s Rift, a square map with three core ‘lanes’ – top, middle and bottom – and jungle areas in-between them.